 Train company GWR runs an hourly service between London Paddington and Swansea, journey time 3 hours.

 To then explore St.David's, and wider Pembrokeshire, best hire a car.
-Other useful websites: www.visitpembrokeshire.com;
+Some other useful websites include: www.visitpembrokeshire.com and www.visitwales.com

 THE LITTLE BLACK BOOK